-Shows like Lip Sync Battle and Drunk History are certainly respectable when it comes to famous people lip syncing, but nobody pushes it to high art quite like New York–based comedian Bowen Yang.
-Yang, along with fellow comedian Matt Rogers, hosts the Las Culturistas podcast and serves as Vulture’s very own video interviewer and America’s Next Top Model/RuPaul’s Drag Race recapper.
-Over the past few months, Yang has been sharing short clips on Twitter where he lip syncs over iconic moments from television shows and movies, and, well, I’d just like a network to give him a whole damn show dedicated to this, because it’s pure gold.
+Shows like Lip Sync Battle and Drunk History are certainly respectable when it comes to famous people lip-syncing, but nobody pushes it to high art quite like New York–based comedian and SNL writer Bowen Yang.
+Yang, along with fellow comedian Matt Rogers, hosts the Las Culturistas podcast and previously served as Vulture’s very own video interviewer and America’s Next Top Model/RuPaul’s Drag Race recapper.
+For months now, Yang has been sharing short clips on Twitter where he lip-syncs over iconic moments from television shows and movies, and, well, I’d just like a network to give him a whole damn show dedicated to this, because it’s pure gold.

 The first clip Yang uploaded was back in May, in which he perfectly captured the much-memed America’s Next Top Model moment when Tyra Banks yelled at contestant Tiffany Richardson (“We were all rooting for you!”):